-Another interesting aspect of transport in solids which we did not touch upon is the spin transport.^{7,8} The spin degree of freedom of charged carriers in metals and semiconductors has attracted huge attention in the last decades and continues to play a key role in the development of many applications, establishing a field that is now known as spintronics.
-Spin transport and manipulation in not only ferromagnets but also nonmagnetic materials are currently being studied actively in a variety of artificial structures and newly designed materials.
-This enables the fabrication of spintronic properties on intention.
-A study on spintronic device structures was reported as early as in late 1960s.
-Studies of spin-polarized internal field emission using the magnetic semiconductor EuS sandwiched between two metal electrodes opened a new epoch in electronics.
+properties on intention.
+A study on spintronic device structures was reported as early as in late sixties.
+Studies of spin-polarized internal field emission using the magnetic semiconductor EuSsandwiched between two metal electrodes opened a new epoch in electronics.
 Since then, many discoveries have been made using spintronic structures.^{7,8} Among them is giant magnetoresistance in magnetic multilayers.
 Giant magnetoresistance has enabled the realization of sensitive sensors for hard-disk drives, which has facilitated successful use of spintronic devices in everyday life.
-There is huge literature on this subject and any reasonable discussion of the spin transport deserves a separate extended review.
-We should mention here that some aspects of the spin transport in solids were discussed in the papers of Refs.
-45 and 48.
+There is big literature on this subject and any reasonable discussion of the spin transport deserves a separate extended review.
+We should mention here that some aspects of the spin transport in solids were discussed by us in Refs.^{45,48}

-In the present study, a qualitative theory for conductivity in metallic systems is developed and applied to systems like transition metals and their disordered alloys.
+In the present study a qualitative theory for conductivity in metallic systems is developed and applied to systems like transition metals and their disordered alloys.
 The nature of transition metals is discussed in details and the tight-binding approximation and method of model Hamiltonians are described.
 For the interaction of the electron with the lattice vibrations we use the modified tight-binding approximation (MTBA).
-Thus this approach cannot be considered as the first-principle method and has the same shortcomings and limitations as describing a transition metal within the Hubbard model.
-In the following sections, we shall present a formulation of the theory of the electrical transport in the approach of NSO.
+Thus this approach can not be considered as the first-principle method and has the same shortcomings and limitations as describing a transition metal within the Hubbard model.
+In the following pages, we shall present a formulation of the theory of the electrical transport in the approach of the nonequilibrium statistical operator.
 Because several other sections in this review require a certain background in the use of statistical-mechanical methods, physics of metals, etc., it was felt that some space should be devoted to this background.
 Sections 2 to 8 serves as an extended introduction to the core sections 9-12 of the present paper.
-Thus those sections are intended as a brief summary and short survey of the most important notions and concepts of charge transport (mainly electroconductivity) for the sake of a selfcontained formulation.
+Thus those sections are intended as a brief summary and short survey of the most important notions and concepts of charge transport (mainly electroconductivity) for the sake of a self-contained formulation.
 We wish to describe those concepts which have proven to be of value, and those notions which will be of use in clarifying subtle points.

-First, in order to fix the domain of study, we must briefly consider the various formulations of the subject and introduce the basic notions of the physics of metals and alloys.
+First, in order to fix the domain of study, we must briefly consider the various formulation of the subject and introduce the basic notions of the physics of metals and alloys.

-2. Metals and Nonmetals: Band Structure
+2 Metals and Nonmetals.
+Band Structure

-The problem of the fundamental nature of the metallic state is long standing. ^{1-3,13} It is well-known that materials are conveniently divided into two broad classes: insulators (nonconducting) and metals (conducting).
-13,49-51 More specific classification divided materials into three classes: metals, insulators and semiconductors.
+The problem of the fundamental nature of the metallic state is of long standing.^{1-3,13} It is well known that materials are conveniently divided into two broad classes: insulators (nonconducting) and metals (conducting).^{13,49-51} More specific classification divided materials into three classes: metals, insulators, and semiconductors.
+The most characteristic property of a metal is its ability to conduct electricity.
+If we classify crystals in terms of the type of bonding between atoms, they may be divided into the following five categories (see Table 1).